QTPN Flora Discovery Project

 Queensland is the most biodiverse state in Australia with over 14,000 species of native plants and plant-like species such as algae and lichens.
 Over 1000 of these plants are listed as threatened (under the Queensland Nature Conservation Act and the federal Environment Protection and Biodiversity Conservation Act), making up 78% of all of Queensland’s threatened species.
 Many of these plants are poorly known and under-surveyed.
 Without baseline data on their population sizes and health, it is very difficult to prevent their extinction.

-Workshop attendees will be equipped to:
+Workshop attendees are being equipped to:

 - Survey plant species with poor population data (especially critically endangered and endangered flora).